 - Aseptic technique

-- Follow manufacturer directions
+- Follow the manufacturer's directions

 - Pipetting skills

 Aseptic technique Due to the sensitivity of molecular assays, there is little margin for error.
-Cross-contamination from specimens with large numbers of organism/target nucleic acid can result from the slightest deviation in aseptic technique.
+Cross-contamination from specimens with large numbers of organism/target nucleic acid can result from the slightest deviation in the aseptic technique.

 Follow manufacturer directions